egoist/poi.js.org/docs/options.md

 Type: `Array` `object`

-If you're using CLI, it searches for custom postcss config file using [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config), and add `autoprefixer` to the top of it when `postcss` is an array or object.
+Poi searches for custom postcss config file using [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config), and add `autoprefixer` to the top of it when `postcss` is an array or object.

 You can use this option to override it if you don't want extra config file for postcss.